sithypenguin/HomeLab-Documentation/qBittorrent Server Install.md

 6. Mount the NAS *without* sudo
 > mount -a

-- This command will allow you to mount the
+- This command will allow you to mount everything within the /etc/fstab file

+7. Install the qbittorrent-nox package.
+> sudo apt install qbittorrent-nox

+- This package is the point of this documentation.
+This is the package that runs the torrent server.
+The **-nox** piece is what installs the web browser portion.